LayanAlrouji/3D_Modeling_Animation/README.md

 Animation logic :

-Legs Animation: glRotatef(legMovement, 1.0f, 0.0f, 0.0f) used to animate the legs.
+Legs Animation: glRotatef(legMove, 1.0f, 0.0f, 0.0f) used to animate the legs.
 The value of legMove increases with each frame, and when it exceeds a limit it resets to 0.0f.

-Head Animation: glRotatef(headRotation, 0.0f, 1.0f, 0.0f) used to animate the head rotation.
+Head Animation: glRotatef(headRotate, 0.0f, 1.0f, 0.0f) used to animate the head rotation.
 The value of headRotate increments continuously, and when it exceeds a certain angle it resets to -45.0f, ensuring smooth rotation.

-Wings Animation: glRotatef(wingMovement, 1.0f, 0.0f, 0.0f).
+Wings Animation: glRotatef(wingMove, 1.0f, 0.0f, 0.0f).
 The wingMove variable is updated, and when it reaches the maximum rotation it resets to -30.0f, simulating flapping.

 hierarchical modeling techniques :